-The Women’s Cup — the world’s largest club women’s professional soccer tournament — will return to Louisville, Ky., this August with an expanded format featuring six world-class teams playing seven games across a week at host club Racing Louisville FC’s Lynn Family Stadium.
+The Women’s Cup — the world’s largest club women’s professional soccer tournament — has returned to Louisville, Ky., with an expanded format featuring six world-class teams playing seven games across a week at host club Racing Louisville FC’s Lynn Family Stadium.

-On the heels of visits last year from FC Bayern Munich and Paris Saint-Germain, four different international clubs are set to join the National Women’s Soccer League’s Racing Louisville and OL Reign in the 2022 event.
+On the heels of visits last year from FC Bayern Munich and Paris Saint-Germain, four different international clubs joined the National Women’s Soccer League’s Racing Louisville and OL Reign in the 2022 event.
 International participants include the FA Women’s Super League’s Tottenham Hotspur (England), Serie A’s AC Milan (Italy), Liga MX Femenil’s Club América (Mexico) and the WE League’s Nippon TV Tokyo Verdy Beleza (Japan).

 Tickets and parking for all three days of the competition are on sale now.
 Paramount+ will broadcast games domestically with international streaming partners to be announced.